mneilly/Emacs-Persistent-Overlays/README.md

 # Emacs-Persistent-Overlays
 This is an Emacs mode that allows you to store overlays between sessions.
-This is useful for storing overlays with the invisible property in sideshow and outline modes.
+This is useful for storing overlays with the invisible property in hideshow and outline modes.

 ## About

 The goal for persistent-overlays is to maintain persistent overlays between emacs sessions.
-It has been tested with hideshow and outline on Linux, Mac OS X and Windows.
-However, this version should be considered beta software.
+It has been tested with hideshow and outline modes on Linux, Mac OS X and Windows.
+However, this version should be considered beta software and it has not been previously released.

 Overlays are stored in ~/.emacs-pov by default.
 There are several customizable variables which allow a user to change the file naming